Christian Church (Disciples of Christ): Journals

 From the beginning of the movement, the free exchange of ideas among the people was fostered by the journals published by its leaders.
-Alexander Campbell published The Christian Baptist and The Millennial Harbinger.
-Barton W. Stone published The Christian Messenger.
+Alexander Campbell published the Christian Baptist and the Millennial Harbinger.
+Barton W. Stone published the Christian Messenger.
 In a respectful way, both men routinely published the contributions of others whose positions were radically different from their own.

 Following Campbell's death in 1866, journals continued to keep the discussion and conversation alive.
 Between 1870 and 1900, two journals emerged as the most prominent.
 The Christian Standard was edited and published by Isaac Errett of Cincinnati.
 The Christian Evangelist was edited and published by J. H. Garrison from St. Louis.
 The two men enjoyed a friendly rivalry, and kept the dialog going within the movement.
 A third journal became part of the conversation with the publication in 1884 of The Christian Oracle, later to become The Christian Century, with an interdenominational appeal.
 In 1914, Garrison's Christian Publishing company was purchased by R. A. Long, who then established a non-profit corporation, "The Christian Board of Publication" as the Brotherhood publishing house.

 First Division

-In 1906, the U.S. Religious Census listed Churches of Christ for the first time as a group which was separate and distinct from the Disciples of Christ.
+In 1906, the U.S. Religious Census listed Churches of Christ for the first time as a group that was separate and distinct from the Disciples of Christ.
 However, the division had been growing for years, with published reports as early as 1883.

 The most obvious distinction between the two groups was the Churches of Christ rejecting the use of musical instruments in worship.
 The controversy over musical instruments began in 1860, when some congregations introduced organs, traditionally associated with wealthier, denominational churches.
 More basic were the underlying approaches to Biblical interpretation.
 The Churches of Christ permitted only those practices found in accounts of New Testament worship.
 They could find no New Testament documentation of the use of instrumental music in worship.
 The Disciples, by contrast, considered permissible any practices that the New Testament did not expressly forbid.
 While music and the approach to missionary work were the most visible issues, there were also some deeper ones.
 The process that led to the separation had begun prior to the American Civil War.